dywang0323/m5C-m6A-identified-by-nanopore/README.md

       selecte out the interested k-mer
       awk '$10=="GGACA"' file_in.txt > file_out.txt
+      remove the header from the EEF file from IVT data awk 'NR>1' EEF.txt > EEF_new.txt

       Run current_movement_plot.R script to identify the movement of current density